epfml/disco/docs/CONTRIBUTING.md

 The `webapp` requires that an server instance is running.
 You can start a local one as described in the last section with:

 ```
-npm -w server start # from the root folder
+pnpm -F server start # from the root folder
 ```

 The webapp can now be started with:

 ```
-npm -w webapp start # from the root folder
+pnpm -F webapp start # from the root folder
-npm start # from the webapp folder
+pnpm start # from the webapp folder
 ```

 The Vue development mode supports hot-reloading via `vite` and the client will automatically restart whenever a change in `webapp` is detected.
 Starting the Web Client should print something similar to